 |---|---|

 The editor parses OOXML on the client and renders via ProseMirror.
-Out of the box: bold/italic/underline, tables with cell merging, inline images, headers and footers, page breaks, tracked changes, threaded comments, zoom, and document outline.
+It supports bold/italic/underline, tables with cell merging, inline images, headers and footers, page breaks, tracked changes, threaded comments, zoom, and document outline.
 It exports back to valid .docx.
-MIT licensed, ~200KB gzipped, no server dependency.
+Apache 2.0, ~200KB gzipped, no server dependency.

 Next steps